MarioJrodas/osticket-prereqs/README.md

 Step 3.
 Install PHP Manager and Rewrite

-	- Inside the osTicket folder, download PHP Manager and URL Rewrite.
+	- Inside the osTicket folder, download PHP Manager and URL Rewrite
-	- Follow the installation prompts and accept all terms.
+	- Follow the installation prompts and accept all terms

 ---